MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

   * Connect an account/service => disconnect an account/service.
   * Authorize an account/service => deauthorize/deny an account/service.
   * Register an account/service => deregister/unsubscribe an account/service.
-* If your app requires an account or service, you must provide a way for the user to sign up or to create a sign-up request.
+* If your app requires an account or service, you must provide a way for the user to sign-up or create a sign-up request.
 An exception may be granted if your app requires a license to use.
-But such scenarios, a clear way forward for a new user sign up must be provided.
+In such scenarios, provide clear instructions for a new user to sign-up.
-* Make sure you provide clear-way-forward guidance to a new user on how to sign up to use your app services.
-Provide clear-way-forward guidance to a new user on how to sign up to use your app services.
+* Provide clear way-forward guidance to a new user on how to sign-up to use your app services.
 If a ready sign-up link is not available, provide precise guidance in the following areas:

 > [!div class="checklist"]
 >
 > * within your app's description section.
 > * in your app's welcome message.
 > * in your app's help message.
-> * in the window where you ask a user to sign in to your services.
+> * in the window where you ask a user to sign-in to your services.

-* Apps that do not have an easy sign-up flow may also include a help tab or link to a web page where a new user can see detailed guidance on configuring your Teams app.
-It is to ensure a new user is not blocked when trying your app for the first time.
+* Apps without an easy sign-up flow must also include a help tab or link to a web page, where a new user can see detailed guidance on configuring your Teams app.
+Provide detailed information to ensure a new user is not blocked when trying your app for the first time.
 * Sign-in and sign-out functionality must work on mobile clients.
 Ensure to use the [Microsoft Teams SDK](https://www.npmjs.com/package/@microsoft/teams-js) version 1.4.1 or later.

 For additional information on authentication see: